-As we move into July, we like to take the time to evaluate some of the trends that we are seeing both internally and externally within the AP Automation sphere.
-We’re thrilled to be getting back to attending trade shows later in the year so we can share some of these ideas with our partners, peers, and clients.
-In the meantime, here are five AP Automation trends we’ve identified throughout the first half of 2021.
+As we move through the second half of 2021, we like to take the time to evaluate some of the trends that we identified both internally and externally within the AP Automation sphere.
+We’re thrilled to be getting back to attending trade shows in the coming months so we can share some of these ideas with our partners, peers, and clients.
+In the meantime, here are five AP Automation trends we identified from the first half of 2021.

 Automation Adoption is Accelerating